-Flymake is part of GNU Emacs since GNU Emacs 22.
+Flymake has been part of GNU Emacs since GNU Emacs 22.
 As such, contributions to Flymake are subject to the FSF policies on GNU projects.
-Most notably, contributors are required to assign their copyright to the FSF by signing a contributor agreement.
+Most notably, contributors are required to assign their copyright to the FSF.

-Flycheck is not part of GNU Emacs, and is unlikely to ever be (see issue 801).
+Flycheck is not part of GNU Emacs.
 However, it is free software as well, and publicly developed on the well-known code hosting platform Github.
-Contributing to Flycheck does not require a
+Contributing to Flycheck does not require a copyright assignment, only an explicit agreement that your contributions will be licensed under the GPL.